• Skip to primary navigation

 Do a Manufacturing Cost Analysis

-Startup manufacturing in Mexico projects, or anywhere for that matter, won’t be profitable if they don’t generate enough revenue to cover their costs.
+Profitability is key to a successful startup manufacturing venture.
 An in-depth manufacturing cost analysis helps determine that your project, partnered with a reputable nearshore manufacturing partner like NovaLink, is financially viable.

 Manufacturing costs are divided into three categories: direct materials, direct labor, and manufacturing overhead.
 A simpler formula may be described as the following:

 Even the most complex business projects can be simplified with cost analyses.
-A cost-benefit analysis puts all manufacturing projects into easy terms: benefits minus costs equals profits.
+A cost-benefit analysis puts all manufacturing projects into easy terms: benefits minus costs equal profits.

-A good way to figure out your manufacturing costs is to research your materials.
-If you want to make your own product, you’ll need to know how many components you’ll need.
-Also, if the materials you’ll need are available, or which is the best one.
-According to G2 Learning:
+A helpful way to figure out manufacturing costs is to research your materials.
+If you want to make your own product, you'll need to know how many components you'll need.

 Your product design may look amazing in drawings, but it has to be manufactured with real materials.
 What if the type of plastic you were initially going for gets dirty easily or loses its matte coating?
 You won’t know that unless you test dozens of materials.

-Remember that there’s a difference between production and manufacturing costs when doing your cost analysis.
-A company’s production costs are all the expenses involved in doing business, but manufacturing costs are only the expenses involved in making the product.
-To figure out how much it costs to run a manufacturing business, you’ll need both numbers.
+Remember that production and manufacturing costs differ when analyzing costs.
+A company's production costs are all the expenses involved in doing business, but manufacturing costs are only the expenses involved in making the product.
+To figure out how much it costs to run a manufacturing business, you'll need both numbers.

 A business’s production costs can include both fixed and variable costs.
 This may include: